daveho/EasySandbox/README.md

 An easy way to sandbox untrusted C programs on Linux.
-Allows them only to allocate memory (up to a fixed amount), read and write via pre-opened file descriptors (such as stdin and stdout), and exit.
+Allows them only to allocate memory (up to a fixed amount), read and write via stdin, stdout, and stderr, and exit.
 Sandboxing is done using [SECCOMP](http://lwn.net/Articles/332974/).

 The intended use is being able to safely execute student